Skip to content

 Watch our short video about our Counselling services:

-Most people will experience strong emotions after a cancer diagnosis, not only when they first hear that the have cancer, but also at various times during and after treatment and.
+Most people will experience strong emotions after a cancer diagnosis, not only when they first hear that they have cancer, but also at various times during and after treatment.

-Your emotions may include disbelief, fear, sadness, anxiety and anger and may even include relief that you have an answer to why you have been feeling unwell.
+Your emotions may include disbelief, fear, sadness, anxiety, anger and may even include relief because you have an answer to why you have been feeling unwell.
 At times, it may feel like you’re on an emotional roller-coaster.
 There is no right way to feel – having a range of emotions is normal.

 Everyone is different, and you need to deal with the diagnosis in your own way.
 It may be reassuring to know that your reactions are natural, there are different ways to manage the emotional impact, and support is available.